 Post-Doctoral Researcher/Senior Post-Doctoral Researcher - 2 Positions, School of Computer Science and Information Technology, UCC

 Two positions available - one in the area of Security (for the duration of up to 36 months) and one for AI for resource management (for the duration of up to 24 months).
+(PD postion in the area of Security is now Filled).

 Please note that these positions can be filled at Post-Doctoral or Senior Post-Doctoral level, depending on qualifications and experience of the successful candidate.